igodwin/secretsanta/configs/README.md

 3. `./secretsanta.config` (current working directory)
 4. `<binary-directory>/secretsanta.config` (same directory as the executable)

-**Note:** The file has no extension but uses TOML format internally.
+**Note:** The file has no extension but uses YAML format internally.

 ## Example Configs